harikrishnabista7/ImageVideoCropper/README.md

 # ImageVideoCropper

-iOS library extends from TOCropViewController to add the support for the video cropper functionality
+iOS library extended from TOCropViewController to add the support for the video cropper functionality

 ## ✨ Features